 Repeat the blending process with each remaining ingredient.
 Add mint leaves and/or chopped fruit in between layers of puree.

-So, certainly use mint if you have it, but do not suffer the false impression that it is helping lower their body temperature.
+So, certainly there is no harm giving chickens mint, but do not suffer the false impression that it is helping lower their body temperature.
 It will not.

 Unmold ice ring by submerging the pan half way in a pan of warm water.
 Place ice ring in a large bowl of water and let the chickens have at it.